 But there are other areas that suggest there may be some lingering slack.
 One is the still large number of part-time workers who would rather be full time.
 So-called involuntary part-time work soared during the recession and has remained unusually high during the recovery.
 The question we're asking is: How much of that is due to an economy that still hasn't reached full strength and how much is due to more persistent influences?
-Recent research by SF Fed staff shows that most of the rise in involuntary part-time work was, in fact, related to the economic downturn.
-But there is an outside component-largely reflecting changes in industry employment shares and demographics-that may account for much, if not all, of the rest of it.
+Recent research by San Francisco Fed staff shows that most of the rise in involuntary part-time work was, in fact, related to the economic downturn.
+But there is an outside component-largely reflecting changes in industry employment shares and demographics-that may account for much, if not all, of the rest of it (Valletta and van der List 2015; see also Cajner et al. 2014).

 We aren't yet sure about the life span of these factors; they could dissipate over time, or they could reflect a permanent shift-another "new normal" of the post-recession world.
-But when you take them into account, they point to the current rate of involuntary part-time employment being more or less in proportion, slack-wise, to other indicators.
+But when you take them into account, they point to the current rate of involuntary part-time employment being more or less in proportion, slackwise, to other indicators.